 Franz Ferdinand had premonitions of early death.
 One relative mentioned him telling some of his friends a month earlier that he knew that he was about to be murdered.
 According to another account, the Archduke had shot a rare white stag a year earlier.
 According to folklore, a hunter who had killed such an animal would die within a year.
 Or one of his family members would.
 Franz Ferdinand was an indiscriminate huntsman, so it is plausible, but no reliable source mentions it.1

 Indeed, remarkable coincidences surround the assassination.
 The car stopped just in front of Princip.
 Two poorly aimed shots proved to be fatal.
 But the licence plate adds a very peculiar suggestion to it.
 Did someone know beforehand that the Archduke was would be murdered in this particular car?
 And that this event was going to ignite a war that would end on 11 November 1918?
 The assassination could have gone wrong, or it might not have triggered a war, or the war could have proceeded differently to end on another day.
-That may require control over everything that takes place.
+To make it all happen in this way may require complete control over every thought and every action.
 And so, you may ask yourself, ‘Is there a plan for the future?’

 Featured image: Gräf and Stift Double Phaeton ridden by the Archduke Franz Ferdinand at the time of his assassination.
 User OlliFoolish (2011).
 Wikimedia Commons.